benx1867/Add-Custom-Rules-to-John/README.md

  # Use the rule
-  john --wordlist=list.lst --rules=Example-Rule
+  john --wordlist=list.lst --rules=Example-Rule hash.txt

   (Use the name you gave it in the rule.conf file)

-To add multiple rule-sets in single rule.conf file, check example.conf
+To add multiple rule-sets in single rule.conf file, check: example.conf

 The example.conf file has content stolen from here